Afihu/Medical_LMM/GENERAL_UPDATE.md

 - If later someone upserts { "image_vec": [...] } without including text_vec, Qdrant will remove the old text_vec, because the new upsert overwrote the entire vector dictionary for that point.

 ## Solution
 Two separate scripts for uploading text vectors and image vectors will be made.
-This will create 2 different Collections for a cases (either text_vec or image_vec, or both)
+This will create 2 different Collections for cases (either text_vec or image_vec, or both)

 ## Motivation for the solution
 - Thanh has just found out that there are some cases that only contains texts, without images, and vice versa.
 Therefore, it is optimal to split into 2 Collections for querying.